projetmbc-tools/for-dev/jinjang/contribute/api/dsl/README.md

   1. `<AUTHOR>` indicates the author of the ¨specs in the format `Firstname, Lastname [email]`.

-  1. `<DESCRIPTION>` is a very short description of the flavor.
+  1. `<DESCRIPTION>` is a very short description of the flavour.

   1. `<DATE>` gives the date of creation, or last modification, in the format `YYYY-MM-DD` such as `2022-12-19`.

-The `ext` block is used to specify a list of file extensions for the automatic association of a flavor with a pattern.
-For example, for the `LaTeX` flavor, the following block is used.
+The `ext` block is used to specify a list of file extensions for the automatic association of a flavour with a pattern.
+For example, for the `LaTeX` flavour, the following block is used.

 ~~~yaml
 ext: